andreaslind31/The-Unfortunate-Few/README.md

 # The-Unfortunate-Few
-A RPG where you will play through simpel inputs.
+An immersive consol-based RPG where you will play through simpel inputs.